PritiSheoran/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

 ### Estimated time: 25 Minutes

-In this exercise, you will deploy a Test Failover to the replicated Virtual Machine which allows you to test the sanity of the virtualized workload without interrupting your production workload or ongoing replication.
+In this exercise, you will deploy a Test Failover to the replicated Virtual Machine, which allows you to test the sanity of the virtualized workload without interrupting your production workload or ongoing replication.

 ## Lab objectives